 Can’t get an unsecured loan or the amount is too small?
 Try to find out whether you qualify for a secured loan.
 If you’re a homeowner with a significant equity you might qualify for an equity loan.
 However, be very careful when converting unsecured loans to a secured loan because you could lose your home.

-How to Pay off Debt Hiring a Pro
+How to Hire a Pro for Debt Relief

 There are many ways a professional can help pay off debt.
 Here are brief descriptions of their services: